walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/data-cleaning.png" style="max-width: 100%" class="center">
+  <figcaption>Using the ImageClassifierCleaner to clean up your image data</figcaption>
 </figure>

 Note that this only provides the graphical interface, you still need to perform the actual relabeling/deleting.
 You can do this by using the following code.
 Run it for each combination of drop-downs that you want to treat.